Presented by

 This training course is part of our Commercial Contracts Training Course collection which has been designed for the in-house lawyer.

-By attending this seminar you will:
+By attending this training course you will:

-This course has been specially designed for:
+This training course has been specially designed for:

 And CROs, sponsors and healthcare organisations looking to stay ahead in an evolving legal landscape.